Table of Contents Show

 Hint #1.
 Remove FaceTime From Startup Apps

 Startup Apps are the programs that automatically launch upon rebooting the system.
 In macOS, they are known by the name Login Items.
-So if accidentally, FaceTime is added into the Login Items in your Mac, then FaceTime will automatically open itself on startup, without any manual intervention.
+So if accidentally, FaceTime is added to the Login Items in your Mac, then FaceTime will automatically open itself on startup without any manual intervention.
 Make sure to remove the FaceTime from login items.

-- Click on the Apple menu. > Select System Preferences.
+1. Click on the Apple logo and Select System Settings/Preferences.

 Now restart the Mac.
 Did FaceTime open itself on startup now?
 If yes, then jump to the next solution.
 Besides, if FaceTime was not there under Login Items, try the second method to fix the issue.